tustin2121/James_Somerton_Transcripts/_videos/iJ3M_DhPlI0.md

 <from></from>
 <james {% include timecode %}>

-The film's depiction of the pod people paints them as robotic drones devoid a feeling and individuality.
-In addition the film's characters are a misfit crew that the perceived conventional society rejects and ignores. peOple who *insist* that something nefarious is occurring are sometimes branded as insane or paranoid.
+The film's depiction of the pod people paints them as robotic drones devoid of feeling and individuality.
+In addition, the film's characters are a misfit crew that the perceived conventional society rejects and ignores.
+People who *insist* that something nefarious is occurring are sometimes branded as insane or paranoid.
 Similar to the experiences of gay people, who were frequently disregarded and mocked by the larger society, the characters in this story are members of a minority group who are trying to persuade the world of a threat that only they can see.

 *Invasion of the Body Snatchers* is undoubtedly a film that reflects the societal anxieties of its time and can also be seen as a powerful gay allegory.
 By exploring themes of conformity, individuality, and marginalization, the film speaks to the experiences of many gay people who struggle to find acceptance in a society that sought to erase their differences.